Luminal acidification and its regulation

 Three-dimensional modeling of basal cell function in pseudostratified epithelia

 Many organs in the body, including those of the reproductive tract and the lungs, are comprised of a system of tubules lined by epithelial cells.
-The prevailing view is that so-called “basal cells” in these epithelia are never in contact with the fluid or air-filled cavity (known as the lumen), but we showed recently that these cells in fact extend long, slender projections that scan the lumen and modulate organ function by communicating their findings to adjacent cells.
-We propose to create new model systems in which the three-dimensional relationship and functions of different epithelial cell types (identified in live animals by the presence of different colored fluorescent markers) can be monitored in real time as the basal cells detect and respond to various drugs, hormones, chemicals and pathogens that appear in the cavity of the organ; the data we generate will promote new diagnostic and therapeutic strategies for diseases including male infertility, chronic obstructive airway disease and cystic fibrosis.
+The prevailing view is that so-called “basal cells” in these epithelia are never in contact with the fluid or air-filled cavity (known as the lumen), but we showed that these cells in fact extend long, slender projections, which we named “axiopodia”, that scan the luminal content.
+We showed that basal cells modulate organ function by communicating their findings to adjacent cells via the local production of nitric oxide.
+Using multi-photon in vivo microscopy, we made the surprising discovery that basal cell axiopodia periodically extend and retract over time.
+We found that axiopodia extensions and retractions follow an oscillatory pattern.
+This movement, which we referred to as periodic axial motility (PAM), is controlled by c-Src and MEK1/2-ERK1/2.
+Therapeutic inhibition of tyrosine kinase activity induces a retraction of these projections.
+Such unexpected cell motility may reflect a novel mechanism by which specialized epithelial cells sample the luminal environment.
+We have also found basal cell axiopodia in several epithelia, including the trachea, olfactory mucosa, prostate and seminal vesicles, showing that the luminal sampling property of basal cells might be a generalized phenomenon.
+Our research will promote new diagnostic and therapeutic strategies for diseases including male infertility, chronic obstructive airway disease, asthma and cystic fibrosis.